 Disadvantages of White Box Testing

-1. Limited Mindset while testing
+1. Limited Mindset of the Tester

 2. Requires More Programming Knowledge

 When performing a white-box penetration test, the tester needs to be familiar with critical programming tasks because this type of penetration test involves testing the internal network.
-The tester should at least be familiar with performing port scanning, SQL injection, and other common attacks to understand the potential access points better.

 White Box Testing Techniques